-Remember how I mentioned that it’s common to have a tea or coffee immediately (or soon) after your long and delicious lunch?
-Well, that’s just another way to welcome snack time round two!
-Some people prefer to have the snack and coffee (or tea) right after lunch but others prefer to wait until mid-evening (or what is considered to be the traditional dinner time in the US or UK) when more of their friends and family can leave work and join in the fun.
 I’ve experienced afternoon snack time in a number of different ways but it wasn’t until a couple of weeks ago that I realized that this snack time has a particular time of day when it’s observed (at least according to most cafes and restaurants).
-I saw a sign on a cafe here that explicitly stated that the merienda for the evening would be served between 5:30pm-8:30pm.
-After that time, that establishment would start to serve dinner.
+I saw a sign on a cafe here that explicitly stated that the merienda for the evening would be served between 5:30 pm-8:30 pm.
+After that time, however, that establishment would begin to serve dinner.

 Ice Cream/Dessert (Helado o Postre)